nridd/GVSU-CIS350-FlyingDragons/docs/proposal-template.md

 * Joint tracker - A tool to monitor joint health and flexibility, especially useful for tracking recovery from injuries or improving mobility.
 * Warm-up sessions - Guided warm-up routines to prepare the body for physical activity, reducing the risk of injury.
-* Exercise plan creator - A feature that generates personalized workout plans tailored to the user’s fitness level, goals, and preferences.
+* Exercise plan creator - A feature that generates personalized stretches tailored to the user’s fitness needs, goals, and preferences.
 * Goals - A feature were the user can note down his/her goals they want to focus on while using the app.
 Could be for the stretches giving or a type of improvment on their form.
+* Video library - A feature that gives the user the ability to look back that their previous imported videos.

 # Anticipated Technologies